Arkansas–LSU football rivalry: 2002

-The 2002 contest between the two teams is now referred to as the "Miracle on Markham" by most Arkansas fans and those in the media.
-(Markham Street is the main street that runs by War Memorial Stadium in Little Rock where the game was played.)

 Trailing 20–14 with 34 seconds left, the Razorbacks (8–3, 4–3 SEC) got the ball at their own 19.
 Arkansas quarterback Matt Jones completed a 50-yard pass to Richard Smith on the first play.
-After the game Jones was quoted as saying "I couldn't believe Richard Smith got behind that guy.
-Our play wasn't designed to go to Richard, but they let him get behind them.
-If I could have thrown the ball about 10 yards further we would have scored on that play."

 After one pass incompletion, Jones threw a 31-yard touchdown pass to DeCori Birmingham, who leaped over LSU defensive back Randall Gay, with nine seconds left on the game clock.
 Arkansas was penalized 15 yards for excessive celebration, moving the go-ahead extra point to the 18 yard line.
 Arkansas kicker David Carlton barely made the 35-yard extra point (which was long enough, but curved left) to give Arkansas the 21–20 win and the opportunity to go to the 2002 SEC Championship Game as the SEC Western Division's top seeded co-champion.
-After the game, Houston Nutt said that when he was sharing the plays to run with Jones, the quarterback, despite completing only two passes up to that point, simply said, "I've got it."
 LSU had already clinched a share of the SEC Western Division title going into the game but would have advanced to the conference championship game if it had won.
 The finish is considered by Arkansas fans as one of the all-time greatest finishes in Razorback history.
 The Razorbacks, however, were embarrassed in the SEC Championship Game by Georgia, 30–3.
 The Razorbacks accepted an invitation to the Music City Bowl, where they lost to Minnesota 29–14.
 The Tigers were invited to the Cotton Bowl, where they lost to Texas 35–20.